Auri-Fex/Halcova/norbela/world/overview.md

 - Effects:
   - Extreme climate variation: long, harsh winters and short, intense summers.
   - Year length is longer than Earth’s; lifeforms and humans must adapt to extended cold and brief periods of warmth and light.
-  - Auroras and crystal growth peak during close approaches to the sun, while Aetherite activity surges during far passes.
+  - Auroras and crystal growth peak during close approaches to the sun, while finyak activity surges during far passes.
   - Migrations, reproduction, and cultural cycles synchronize to orbital position, with rituals marking the transitions between extremes.
   - Unique phenomena: dramatic shifts in weather, light, and magical surges, creating story-rich cycles and unpredictable challenges.